Bull Ring, Birmingham: Design and layout

 Bullring Shopping Centre was masterplanned and designed mainly by Benoy.
 The shopping centre consists of two main buildings (East and West Mall) which are connected by an underground passage lined with shops and is also accessible from St Martin's Square via glass doors.
 They are sheltered by a glass roof known as the SkyPlane which covers 7000 m2 and appears to have no visible means of support.
 The two malls are different internally in design.
 The balustrades in the East Mall consist of integrated glass 'jewels' within the metal framework, and are of different colours formed through polyester powder coating.
 It features a dramatic landmark building, housing a branch of Selfridges department store to a design by the Future Systems architectural practice.
 The store is clad in 15,000 shiny aluminium discs and was inspired by a Paco Rabanne sequinned dress.
+An edition of The Rough Guide to Britain describes the store's façade as "reminiscent of an inside out octopus".
 The Selfridges store cost £60 million and the contractor was Laing O'Rourke.
 Covering an area of 25000 m2, the designs for the Selfridges store were first unveiled in 1999, not long before demolition of the original shopping centre began.
 The Selfridges store has won eight awards including the RIBA Award for Architecture 2004 and Destination of the Year Retail Week Awards 2004.

 There is a multi-storey car park opposite Selfridges on Park Street which is connected to the Selfridges store via a 37-metre long, curved, polycarbonate-covered footbridge, known as the Parametric Bridge, suspended over the street.
 On the ground floor of the car park there is retail space which was previously a furniture showroom.

 In 2005, a small Costa Coffee café, designed by Marks Barfield Architects and dubbed the Spiral Café, was constructed alongside the steps leading towards to New Street from St Martin's Square.
 The building's shape resembled that of shell and featured a curved bronze roof with both ends covered with glass.
 The main contractors were Thomas Vale and the structural engineers were Price & Myers.
 The building form is inspired by the mathematician Leonardo Fibonacci who identified natural patterns of growth found throughout the universe, from the shapes of shells and pines cones to fractal patterns within galaxies.
 The café was knocked down as part of the Spiceal Street redevelopment in 2011.

 The entire redevelopment was accompanied by an official project magazine and then commemorated with an 'art book' style book which covered Bullring's transformation in illustration and photography.
 Both book and magazine were produced by specialist publisher Alma Media International on behalf of the developers.

 The shopping centre's design has both its admirers and detractors.
 In 2008, a poll conducted in conjunction with SimCity Creator stated that Bullring was the ugliest building in the country, although the poll has been criticised.